mike-ward/mike-ward.github.io/_posts/2007-06-10-http-compression-in-asp-net-2-0.md

 ---
 layout: post
-title:  HTTP Compression in ASP.NET 2.0
+title: 'HTTP Compression in ASP.NET 2.0'
 ---
 Mads Kristensen writes an excellent blog called .NET Slave.
 Recently, he posted an article on how easy it is to enable [HTTP compression](http://www.madskristensen.dk/blog/PermaLink,guid,60533e14-789d-41a1-92d2-43efddce7d8e.aspx) in ASP.NET 2.0 without having to touch IIS.
 This is a handy thing to have when using hosted services like [Go Daddy](http://godaddy.com) where you don't have access to the IIS configuration.
 I've had it bookmarked for some time intending to add it to this site.
 Well I finally took the plunge and added it.